coderefinery/manuals/notes-manager.md

 ```

-## Posting HackMD to website
+## Posting Notes to website

-HackMD should be posted sooner rather than later, and hopefully the
+Notes should be posted sooner rather than later, and hopefully the
 steps above will make it easy to do so quickly.
 You could wait a few
 hours, to allow any remaining questions to be asked an answered.